 Tereza is regularly called upon to collaborate with the leading orchestras of the United Kingdom, including the Philharmonia Orchestra, Royal Liverpool Philharmonic Orchestra, Royal Northern Sinfonia, and BBC Scottish Symphony Orchestra, where she has performed as concertmaster on numerous occasions.
 She is currently second concertmaster in the Oxford Philharmonic Orchestra.

 She is currently completing her doctoral thesis on pedagogical criteria focused on the string quartet.
-Passionate about education, for years she has been a professor of violin and chamber music at Purcell School Chamber Academy, London Russian Music Academy, and The Yehudi Menuhin School.
-Thanks to her tireless pedagogical work, Tereza has been named Associate of the Royal Academy of Music, an award that recognizes her valuable contributions in the field of teaching and social work through music.
-Since January 2024, she has been a professor of Orchestral Training and Development of the Telefónica Violin Chair at the Reina Sofía School of Music in Madrid.
+Passionate about education, she has taught violin and chamber music for years at the Purcell School Chamber Academy, London Russian Music Academy, and The Yehudi Menuhin School.
+Thanks to her tireless pedagogical work, Tereza has been appointed an Associate of the Royal Academy of Music, an award recognizing her valuable contributions in the field of teaching and social work through music.
+Since January 2024, she has been a professor of Orchestral Training and Development in the Telefónica Violin Chair at the Reina Sofía School of Music in Madrid.

 Tereza plays a violin from 1703 built by Joseph Schneider.